arunkumarpalaniappan/todo-server/README.md

 **Note**

-All end points(except login and signup) must be accessed only if the jwt token from `/login` is provided in the Authorization Header
+All end points(except login and signup) can be accessed only if the jwt token from `/login` is provided in the Authorization Header

 ##### Login
 `/login`